-This article details the importation of weapons such as firearms and sword, which is regulated by the Act for Control of Possession of Firearms or Swords and Other Such Weapons.
+This article details the process of importing weapons such as firearms and sword.
+This is regulated by the Firearms and Swords Possession Control Law .

-When importing unregistered old-style firearms or swords of artistic value from overseas, it is necessary to obtain a “certificate of registrability” upon importation in order to obtain registration.
+When importing unregistered old-style firearms or swords of artistic value from overseas, a “certificate of registration”.

-When importing, it is assumed that the product can be legally possessed after importation, so customs will check the possession permit/firearms and swords registration certificate/certificate of registrability or a copy of these in accordance with the Customs Law.
+Customs assumes that the product can be legally possessed after importation, so they will check the “possession permit”/”firearms and swords registration certificate”/”certificate of registration” or a copy of these in accordance with the Customs Law.

-In addition, in relation to the Foreign Exchange and Foreign Trade Law, the import of swords, guns, gun cartridges, and gun parts requires import approval from the Minister of Economy, Trade and Industry, so it is necessary to pay attention to its procedure2.
+In addition, in relation to the Foreign Exchange and Foreign Trade Law, the import of swords, guns, gun cartridges, and gun parts requires import approval from the Minister of Economy, Trade and Industry.

 Please contact us if you have any questions.